 If you find somewhere somehow a solution of any homework assignment, do not use it.
-Using it robs you of the opportunity to learn from problem-solving practice and from understanding what is going on.
+Using it robs you of the opportunity to learn what you know and don't know, and to practice essential skills.
 The fact is that we learn by struggling to do something.
-You need to struggle to do the LHW assignment in order to the understand it better.
+You need to struggle to solve a problem in order to get better at it.
 Do not look at any solution before you try to do this.
-Also, if you find such a solution and you copy it, do not submit it.
-Doing so would waste the time of your TA, it is disrespectful, and goes against academic integrity.
-If you are worried about homework points to be gathered towards the final grade, don't.
+Also, do not waste your TA time by submitting something that is not your work.
+If you are worried about homework points towards the final grade, don't.
 There are enough points in masteringphysics to max that out.

-Note also that the LHW assignments and their solutions are still useful, even if you were to choose to not submit your work.
+Note also that the homework assignments and their solutions are useful also in case you choose to not submit your work.
 Just go through the solutions and try to understand them.
-It is better than nothing and can help you study: Look up everything you need until you understand the HW and its solution.
+It is better than nothing and can help you study: Look up everything you need until you understand a problem and its solution.
 Then hide the solution somewhere, take a new sheet of paper, and try solving the problem based on what you remember.